 GDP Annual Growth Rate in Brunei averaged 0.44 percent from 2004 until 2020, reaching an all time high of 7.10 percent in the fourth quarter of 2019 and a record low of -8.10 percent in the fourth quarter of 2013.
 This page provides - Brunei GDP Annual Growth Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Brunei GDP Annual Growth Rate - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

-GDP Annual Growth Rate in Brunei is expected to be 1.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate GDP Annual Growth Rate in Brunei to stand at 1.30 in 12 months time.
-In the long-term, the Brunei GDP Annual Growth Rate is projected to trend around 2.30 percent in 2020, according to our econometric models.
+GDP Annual Growth Rate in Brunei is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate GDP Annual Growth Rate in Brunei to stand at 1.40 in 12 months time.
+In the long-term, the Brunei GDP Annual Growth Rate is projected to trend around 1.40 percent in 2021 and 2.50 percent in 2022, according to our econometric models.